nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 The story of non periodic tilings of the plane is somewhat old and was popularized by Sir Roger Penrose and Martin Gadner in his famous Scientific American column on recreational mathematics.
 For example Penrose found [two tiles](https://en.wikipedia.org/wiki/Penrose_tiling) (the dart and the kite) that were able to tile the plane in a non periodic way.

-In this blog post I will write a bit about these new tilings of the plane and how to cover finite regions using an algorithm that not many people, even please in the industry, know: a SAT solver.
+In this blog post I will write a bit about these new tilings of the plane and how to cover finite regions using an algorithm that not many people, even people in the industry, know: a SAT solver.

 # The SAT solver, an underappreciated tool.